 Just please take note of the no take out policy ahead so the rather on the expensive side dishes won’t feel like much more expensive than they really are if you leave food behind like we did.

-As for the food, if you’re looking for spicy hot ramen, they don’t have it so don’t expect the TanTanMen that our service recommended would suffice.
+As for the food, if you’re looking for spicy hot ramen, they don’t have it so don’t expect the TanTanMen that our host recommended would suffice.
 Of course you have chili flakes to try – something I personally don’t prefer over fresh chili.

 Lastly, don’t be like us on our first try – ask for the secret dishes and try them out.